benjamintd/chronotrains/README.md

 ## Internationalization

 We use `next-i18next` to translate the app into various languages.
 If you'd like to contribute a language, you can do so by submitting a Pull Request with a new file in `public/locales/[your language]/common.json`, and editing `next-i18next.config.js` to add your locale name.

+## Cloning the repo

+Previous versions of the git history contained all the data committed as static files.
+For faster cloning, use `git clone --depth 1 https://github.com/benjamintd/chronotrains.git`.